Vinod-Gulia/VVNI-Demo/README.md

 # VVNI-Demo
-This is for demo purpose
+This is for demo purpose only